huiouyang16/HCIProj/README.md

 Setting the Toolchains: use MinGW

 Setting the Working Directory: use the root of the project file

+Setting the Environment variables: use the bin directory of your OpenCV install

 #### Enjoy the program